-6) Systems concerning employees who provide assistance to Audit & Supervisory Board Members, matters concerning securing effectiveness of instructions to the employees and matters concerning independence of such staff from Directors
+6) Systems concerning employees who provide assistance to the Audit & Supervisory Committee, matters concerning securing effectiveness of instructions to the employees and matters concerning independence of such staff from Directors (excluding Directors who are Audit & Supervisory Committee Members)

-The Company sets up the Audit & Supervisory Board Members Department as an organization that provides assistance to the Audit & Supervisory Board and to the Audit & Supervisory Board Members and assigns at least one exclusively assigned employee to the Audit & Supervisory Board Members Department based on consultation with the Audit & Supervisory Board Members in advance.
+The Company sets up the Audit Committee Office as an organization that provides assistance to the Audit & Supervisory Committee and assigns at least one exclusively assigned employee to the Audit Committee Office based on consultation with the Audit & Supervisory Committee in advance.
+The

-The Audit & Supervisory Board Members Department serves as the secretariat for the Audit & Supervisory Board and is directly commanded by the Audit & Supervisory Board Members.
+Audit Committee Office serves as the secretariat for the Audit & Supervisory Committee and is directly commanded by the Audit & Supervisory Committee.

-The Audit & Supervisory Board Members are consulted in advance about performance evaluation of employees who belong to the Audit & Supervisory Board Members Department and determination of any other personnel matters.
+The Audit & Supervisory Committee are consulted in advance about performance evaluation of employees who belong to the Audit Committee Office and determination of any other personnel matters.

-7) Systems concerning reporting to Audit & Supervisory Board Members by the Company's Directors and employees and by those of subsidiaries, other systems concerning reporting to Audit & Supervisory Board Members, and systems to ensure that they do not receive unfavorable treatment because of their reporting to Audit & Supervisory Board Members
+7) Systems concerning reporting to the Audit & Supervisory Committee by the Company's Directors (excluding Directors who are Audit & Supervisory Committee Members of the Company) and employees and by those of subsidiaries, other systems concerning reporting to the Audit & Supervisory Committee, and systems to ensure that they do not receive unfavorable treatment because of their reporting to the Audit & Supervisory Committee

-Directors, Executive Officers, and employees of the Company and those of subsidiaries report on their duties, by organization or by subsidiary, periodically or as necessary, in accordance with the instructions and/or requests of Audit & Supervisory Board Members.
+Directors (excluding Directors who are Audit & Supervisory Committee Members of the Company), Executive Officers, and employees of the Company and those of subsidiaries report on their duties, by organization or by subsidiary, periodically or as necessary, in accordance with the instructions and/or requests of the Audit & Supervisory Committee.
+In addition, if they discover matters that will or may cause significant harm to the Group, they will immediately report them to the Audit & Supervisory Committee either directly or indirectly via the appropriate lines of command or Compliance Hotline System.

-The Internal Auditing Department reports the results of internal audits of the Company and subsidiaries periodically to Audit & Supervisory Board Members.
+The Internal Auditing Department reports the results of internal audits of the Company and subsidiaries periodically to the Audit & Supervisory Committee.

-The Company establishes a whistleblower system as a system available for all the officers and employees of the Company and subsidiaries for reporting non-compliant conduct, designating the Audit & Supervisory Board Members Department as one of the contacts of the whistleblower system.
-If the Audit & Supervisory Board Members Department, etc. receives a report, the content of the report is reported to Audit & Supervisory Board Members.
+The Company establishes a whistleblower system as a system available for all the officers and employees of the Company and subsidiaries for reporting non-compliant conduct, designating the Audit Committee Office as one of the contacts of the whistleblower system.
+If the Audit Committee Office, etc. receives a report, the content of the report is reported to the Audit & Supervisory Committee.

-It is specified in the Denka Group Ethics Policy that no person who reports on non-compliant conduct using the whistleblower system receives unfavorable treatment because of his/her reporting.
+It is specified in the Denka Group Ethics Policy that no person who reports on non-compliant conduct using the whistleblower system, etc. receives unfavorable treatment because of his/her reporting.

-8) Policy for treatment of expenses, etc. incurred by Audit & Supervisory Board Members' execution of duties and other systems to ensure that Audit & Supervisory Board Members effectively perform auditing
+8) Policy for treatment of expenses, etc. incurred by Audit & Supervisory Committee Members' execution of duties and other systems to ensure that the Audit & Supervisory Committee effectively perform auditing

-Directors secure the necessary budget in order not to impede execution of duties by the Audit & Supervisory Board and Audit & Supervisory Board Members.
-At the same time, when an Audit & Supervisory Board Member makes a claim in accordance with Article 388 of the Companies Act, the expenses and liabilities relevant to the claim will be paid without delay, unless it is deemed that they are unnecessary for execution of duties of the said Audit & Supervisory Board Member.
+Directors secure the necessary budget in order not to impede execution of duties by Audit & Supervisory Committee Members.
+At the same time, when an Audit & Supervisory Committee Member makes a claim in accordance with Article 399-2, Paragraph 4 of the Companies Act, the expenses and liabilities relevant to the claim will be paid without delay, unless it is deemed that they are unnecessary for execution of duties of the said Audit & Supervisory Committee Member.

-The Internal Auditing Department and other internal auditing organizations collaborate with Audit & Supervisory Board Members and coordinate with their auditing so that both internal auditing organizations and Audit & Supervisory Board Members can perform their duties efficiently.
+The Internal Auditing Department and other internal auditing organizations collaborate with the Audit & Supervisory Committee and coordinate with its auditing so that both internal auditing organizations and the Audit & Supervisory Committee can perform their duties efficiently.